microsoft/code-with-engineering-playbook/continuous-integration/readme.md

 - [ ] **IAC CI Workflow**
   - When the IAC template files change through a git-based workflow, A CI build pipeline builds, validates and reconciles the target infrastructure environment's current state with the expected state.
 The infrastructure execution plan candidate for these fixed environments are reviewed by an cloud administer as a gate check prior to the deploy stage of the pipeline applying the execution plan.
 - [ ] **Developer Read-Only Access to Cloud Resources**
-  - Developer accounts in active directory should have read-only access to fixed environments in Azure.
-Developers can interface with these environments through a system generated service principal which has read/write access to provisioned cloud resources.
+  - Developer accounts in the Azure portal should have read-only access to IAC environment resources in Azure.
 - [ ] **Secret Automation**
-  - Secrets and configuration changes should only be carried out through the IAC devops workflow.
-In summary, secret management should be automated and repeatable to promote consistency across environments and developer-specific test environments.
+  - IAC templates are deployed via a CI/CD system that has secrets automation integrated.
+Avoid applying changes to secrets and/or certificates directly in the Azure Portal.
 - [ ] **Infrastructure Integration Test Automation**
   - End-to-end integration tests are run as part of your IAC CI process to inspect and validate that an azure environment is ready for use.
 - [ ] **Infrastructure Documentation**